-Possible tenofovir-associated nephrotoxicity manifest as Fanconi syndrome, reduced creatinine clearance (CrCl), and diabetes insipidus has been reported in a child receiving tenofovir as a component of salvage therapy including lopinavir/ritonavir and didanosine for 1 year.20
+Possible tenofovir-associated nephrotoxicity manifests as Fanconi syndrome, reduced creatinine clearance (CrCl), and diabetes insipidus has been reported in a child receiving tenofovir as a component of salvage therapy including ritonavir-boosted lopinavir and didanosine for 1 year.20

 Irreversible renal failure has been reported in an adolescent treated with tenofovir without didanosine.21

 Renal toxicity leading to discontinuation of tenofovir was reported in 3.7% (6 of 159) of HIV-1-infected children treated with tenofovir in the Collaborative HIV Pediatric Study (CHIPS) in the United Kingdom and Ireland.7

 Increased urinary beta-2 microglobulin suggesting proximal renal tubular damage was identified in 27% (12 of 44) of children treated with tenofovir compared with 4% (2 of 48) of children not treated with tenofovir.22

 An observational cohort study of 2,102 children with HIV in the United States suggested an increased risk of renal disease (increased creatinine or proteinuria) in children treated with tenofovir-containing cART.23